U.S. Army Renaming Military Bases to Honor America's Diversity

-(formerly Fort Hood) is being renamed to honor General Richard Cavazos, the first four-star general of Hispanic heritage.
+(formerly Fort Hood) was renamed to honor General Richard Cavazos, the first four-star general of Hispanic heritage.
 He earned the Distinguished Service Cross for each conflict in which he served.
 This change occurred on May 9, 2023.

 Fort Moore, GA

-(formerly Fort Benning) is being renamed to honor General Hal Moore and his wife Julia and their contributions to the military family.
+(formerly Fort Benning) was renamed to honor General Hal Moore and his wife Julia and their contributions to the military family.
 This change occurred on May 11, 2023.

 Fort Liberty, NC

-(formerly Fort Bragg) is not being renamed for any one person.
+(formerly Fort Bragg) was not renamed for any one person.
 Instead, the name change commemorates the value of freedom from oppression.
 This change occurred on June 2, 2023.

 Fort Johnson, LA

-(formerly Fort Polk) is being renamed to honor a Black war hero Sergeant William Henry Johnson.
+(formerly Fort Polk) was renamed to honor a Black war hero Sergeant William Henry Johnson.
 Sergeant Johnson, known as the "Black Death" for his heroics, is considered one of America’s first heroes of World War I and was awarded a posthumous Purple Heart and Medal of Honor.
-This change takes effect on June 13, 2023.
+This change occurred on June 13, 2023.

 Fort Eisenhower, GA

 (currently Fort Gordon) is being renamed to honor the 34th President of the United States.
 The date of this name change is yet to be determined.